TheBlue-1/custom-scroll-behaviors-js/README.md

 Each behavior also has a start and end value (like the start and end position).
-Of the five attributes : start,end,speed,"start-value","end-value" exactly 4 have to be specified
+Of the five attributes : start,end,speed,"start-value","end-value" exactly 4 have to be specified Start and end parameters are allowed to end with +self or -self to add or remove the own height or width (mostly height)

 #### On vertical and horizontal behaviors